What is coronavirus?

 How are cruise lines reacting?

 Cruise lines have implemented rigorous cleaning and disinfection protocols onboard ships, in addition to standard sanitization processes.
-Many have also denied boarding to people who have traveled from, visited or transited via airports in China, including Hong Kong and Macau, within 14 days of embarkation.
+Many have also denied boarding to people who have traveled from, visited or transited via airports in China, including Hong Kong and Macau, Italy, and other areas within 14 days of embarkation.

 How are hotels reacting?